rkaunismaa/My-Local-Seer/README.md

 Nope! not any more ...
 conda activate mylocalseer

+## Saturday, February 10, 2024

+Today I want to focus on reading a pdf book and creating embeddings for each chapter.
+I want to use the embeddings to do some basic similarity search.

+First pdf library I want to experiment with will be [pypdf](https://pypdf.readthedocs.io/en/latest/)

 ## Tuesday, February 6, 2024

 Gonna see if I can resolved the problems with bitsandbytes.
 Hmm I wonder if I  create a new conda environment but use the pytorch install for cuda 11.8 if it will work...yeah ... gonna torch the current mylocalseer conda environment, then install pytorch for cuda 11.8.0 and see if that works.